 4. Cinnamon Benefits For Weight Loss:

 Cinnamon helps in weight loss!
-A study conducted on a group of adults reveals that individuals who received a specified dosage of Cinnamon for 12 weeks had reduced body weight, waist circumference and overall fat mass (4).
-Another study supports these results, showing that Cinnamon tea may be effective in weight reduction in obese adolescents (5).
-The research also proposes a dosage of tea with 5gm Cinnamon and honey for 2 weeks to achieve the desired results.
+A study on adults reveals that individuals who received a specified dosage of Cinnamon for 12 weeks had reduced body weight, waist circumference and overall fat mass (4).
+Another study supports these results, showing that Cinnamon tea may reduce weight in obese adolescents (5).
+The research also proposes a tea dosage with 5gm of Cinnamon and honey for two weeks to achieve the desired results.

 5. May Prevent Neurodegenerative Disorders: